-Top 15 Best Code Editors for Programming & Coding
+Top 15 Best Code Editors for Programming & Coding in 2021

 Code editors are essential tools for programmers.
 At a cursory glance, all code editors look the same.
 However, what separates the best text editor from the rest is advanced features such as multi-language support, OS support, and multiple simultaneous edits.